qgist/pluginmanager-qep/QEP.md

 - yum: A Linux package manager
 - zypper: A Linux package manager

+## Missing Links

+Looking at the list of relevant terminology, certain missing links stick out:

+1. QGIS Python plugins can not depend on Python packages.
+2. Python packages can not depend on QGIS Python plugins.

+From a technical perspective, both should be possible.
+It is not possible because QGIS established its own Python plugin package format and acts as a (limited) package manager.
+But there is one more missing link:

+3. The QGIS / OSGeo4W Windows installer does not contain a Python package manager (while in fact containing Python packages).

+The latter is leading to all sorts of problems and bizarr workarounds.
+A nice summary can be find in [this questions](https://gis.stackexchange.com/q/196002/13332) and its answers on stackexchange.

 # Proposed, Preferred Solution <!-- MUST -->

 <!-- TODO -->